Shoreham – St Nicolas, Old Shoreham

-In 1825, Sir Stephen Glynne found the north transept ruined (SNQ 16 (Nov 1963) p60).
-An arch in its east wall is now mostly C19, but some billetwork and chevrons on the label correspond to a drawing of 1827 copied by Quartermain ((W) p217).
-It almost certainly opened into an apse.
+In 1825, Sir Stephen Glynne found the north transept and chapel ruined (SRS 101 p207).
+The arch between the two is now mostly C19, but some billetwork and chevrons on the label correspond to a drawing of 1827 copied by Quartermain ((W) p217).
+It almost certainly opened originally into an apse.
 Some disturbed masonry on the east wall of the south transept indicates there was also an apse here and a long string-course inside is likely to be connected with its arch.
 The west doorway of the south transept has single shafts with volute capitals and an arch of three orders, of which the innermost is plain, the middle one has strapwork and the outermost chevrons and a carved label.

-Glynne noted an ‘Early English’ window in the south transept (SNQ ibid), but only around 1300 were the apses removed and the chancel extended with a longer square end.
+Glynne noted a blocked ‘Early English’ window in the south transept (SRS 101 ibid), but only around 1300 were the apses removed and the chancel extended with a longer square end.
 Most detail is renewed, but the ogee-quatrefoil side windows are accurately done.
 Though the C19 reticulated tracery of the east window is speculative, it is in keeping and a trefoil-headed south west lowside is partly old.
 One roof beam is decorated with dogtooth, showing this continued in carpentry after it had ceased to be used for stonework, and some painting may be original.
 Later in the C14 a north chapel was added to the chancel, though the present C19 chapel and vestry now on the site are shorter, as the outline of an arch and a trefoiled piscina outside indicate.
 This is probably the ‘out-chapel’ noted at the bishop’s visitation of 1686 as ‘utterly ruinate’ (SRS 78 p34).
 There were also late C14 north nave windows, presumably the two ‘Perpendicular’ ones that Glynne saw here (3 p61).